Code-Institute-Submissions/the-new-dukes/README.md

 #### - This project was designed on a Mac laptop, therefore, it was actively tested in Windows platforms to avoid incompatibilities.
 #### - Extensive testing in different browsers was performed in Mac and Windows machines.

-#### - Testing of Screen sizes in accurate responsive mode were executed with Browserstack (https://www.browserstack.com/). #### - Customized Media Queries were removed and the overall result improved, therefore eliminated for the final version.
+#### - Testing of Screen sizes in accurate responsive mode were executed with Browserstack (https://www.browserstack.com/).
+Through this testing, it became clear Media Queries were not functioning in any phone.
+This was checked in Chrome in a Windows laptop.
+Customized Media Queries were then removed and the overall result improved, therefore eliminated for the final version.

 # Deployment of project